-THE DETAILS: The photograph shown below is often claimed by hoax theorists to be fake because the astronaut quite conspicuously lacks a shadow.
+THE DETAILS: The photograph shown in Figure 5.24-1 is often claimed by hoax theorists to be fake because the astronaut quite conspicuously lacks a shadow.

 A patient search through the Apollo image archives reveals that it’s a cropped version of photo AS16-113-18339, taken during the Apollo 16 mission by Charlie Duke.
 It portrays his commander, John Young, as he salutes the flag.